msh9/codinginthetrenches.com/content/post/2014-06-07-on-the-use-of-aws-dynamodb.md

     </p>

     <p>
-      We&#8217;ll look at some of the trade offs made in using DynamoDB, but let it suffice to say that it should not be used casually.
+      We'll look at some of the trade offs made in using DynamoDB, but let it suffice to say that it should not be used casually.
 A project con­sid­er­ing DynamoDB really needs (at a high level) to have a lot of queries which look like the following in order to justify using it:
     </p>

     <p>